cmdalbem/portfolio/src/pages/promotions-admin/index.md

 ## One promotion to rule them all

-When we put together the screens for creating and editing the different types of promotion, it is very clear that the differences are very small, and are always based on the effect of that promotion.
-Our solution was to create single type of promotion.
+When we put together the screens for creating and editing the different types of promotion, it's very clear that the differences are very small, and are always based on the effect of that promotion.
+Our solution was to create single type of promotion, simplifying the information architecture and leveraging more progressive disclosure of the sheer amount of features available.

 <!-- ```grid|1
 ![](./ia.jpg)